 Other Names: Vent Blow Out, Vent Prolapse

-Early recognition of a prolapse is essential.
+Early recognition and proper management of a cloacal prolapse is essential.
 The longer the tissue remains outside the hen's body, the higher the risk of secondary bacterial infection and damage to the tissues.
 Prolapsed tissue may also attract the attention of other flock members, who can severely damage the tissue.

 Clinical Signs